EuchreUS/euchre-us/README.md

 #Euchre US!

 This repository is for general files relating to the Euchre US! project.
+Finished projects are either owned by their original author or have been transferred to separate [repositories owned by EuchreUS here on GitHub](https://github.com/EuchreUS).

 ##About Euchre US!